 Herring Neck held a Come Home Year in the summer of 2014 and continues to hold an annual festival by the name of the “Herring Neck Dory Festival” on the second last weekend of July.

 Herring Neck offers numerous financial incentives to retain and attract business.
-At SharpShooter Funding, we provide a quick and easy way to obtain funds for your Herring Neck business needs, whether it is a long term funding package or a short term cash loan, our professional and experienced staff are here to help you promptly and accurately.
+At SharpShooter Funding®, we provide a quick and easy way to obtain funds for your Herring Neck business needs, whether it is a long term funding package or a short term cash funding, our professional and experienced staff are here to help you promptly and accurately.
 Contact us if you have any questions or conveniently apply online for expedite processing.
-Need a small business loan in Herring Neck? call SharpShooter Funding.
+Need small business funding in Herring Neck? call SharpShooter Funding®.